Arunabha-NOTE/CelebalInternship/week1/assignment1.md

     ![Screenshot of work](screenshots/part3.png)
 ---

-## 4. User and Group Management

-### 🎯 Objective

-Create a new user and group, set their permissions, and explore user management commands like useradd, usermod, and userdel.
+## 4. Create a new user and group, set their permissions, and explore user management commands like useradd, usermod, and userdel.

-### 📝 Solution
+### Solution

 1. **Create a new group:**